UDT-ITF/website/source/api/index.md

   - Length specifiers can flow over.
 For example, requesting more lines than are on a page is valid, provided subsequent pages have sufficient lines.
 - A single set of coordinates returns a single item at the same level of granularity as the coordinates

+IMPLMENTATION NOTE: A mode has only one coordinate is non-hierarchical and behaves in a similar manner to _char_ or _token_ modes.

-#### 2.6.5 Graph Modes
+#### 2.6.5 Custom Modes

 ### 2.7 Quality
-The quality parameter specifies .
-This allows an ITF server to include additional enrichment (e.g. formatting or tagging information), if this is available.
+The quality parameter allows an ITF server to include additional enrichment (e.g. formatting or tagging information) in the returned text, if this is available.

 | Form of Quality Parameter | Description |
 | ------------------- | ------------ |